threader/PC-Tuning/docs/configure-nvidia.md

 ## Strip and Install the Driver

 I recommend using the 472.12 ([Windows 7/Windows 8](https://www.nvidia.co.uk/Download/driverResults.aspx/180606/en-uk), [Windows 10+](https://www.nvidia.com/download/driverResults.aspx/180555/en-us)) as it is the latest non-DCH driver.
-The latest DCH driver now ships with the NVidia control panel, Windows Store is no longer required to install it so feel free to use it on Windows 10+.
+The latest DCH driver now ships with the NVIDIA control panel, Windows Store is no longer required to install it so feel free to use it on Windows 10+.

 - Extract the driver executable package with 7-Zip and remove all folders **except** the following: